 Old double-decker tram or metro back

-When we'd seen the park, it was about time to head back to the hotel and check-in.
-I had originally planned for us to take one of the old school double-decker trams back but as the jet lag started to really take its toll at this point, we opted for the quicker and air-conditioned metro instead.
+When we'd seen the park, it was about time to head back to the hotel and check in.
+I had originally planned for us to take one of the old-school double-decker trams back, but as the jet lag started to take its toll, we opted for the quicker and air-conditioned metro instead.

-We did also go out for lunch and dinner and walked around a bit more that day but it was more a sort of unstructured wandering.
+We also went out for lunch and dinner and walked around more that day, but it was more of an unstructured wandering.

 If you happen to arrive in Hong Kong all fresh and energized, you can also stretch the above itinerary into a full-day one simply by making a few (shop, drink, food, …) stops along the way.